-Royal Caribbean International has announced a host of major updates intended to dovetail with its upcoming fleet expansion, including a $900 investment in its existing fleet and a “worldwide” collection of private islands, called the Perfect Day Island Collection.
+Royal Caribbean International has announced a host of major updates intended to dovetail with its upcoming fleet expansion, including a $900 million investment in its existing fleet and a “worldwide” collection of private islands, called the Perfect Day Island Collection.
 Royal Caribbean President and CEO Michael Bayley briefed Travel Agent and other media on what’s planned at an event in New York City.

 New Global Private Island Collection

 While Royal Caribbean has long had a pair of private islands in the Caribbean – CocoCay in the Bahamas and Labadee, Haiti – the cruise line is looking to expand its private island experiences worldwide with the Perfect Day Island Collection, including in the Asia-Pacific region.

 “The destination is a critical element of the vacation experience,” Bayley said, noting that the new and revamped private islands will aim to bring together “the elements of ‘thrill’ and ‘chill.’”